Samuel J. Levine

 Director of the Jewish Law Institute and Professor of LawLL.M., Columbia University, 1996, James Kent Scholar (highest honors)

-.
-He previously served as Professor of Law at Pepperdine University School of Law.
-He has published more than forty law review articles in the areas of legal ethics, criminal law, law and religion, Jewish law, and constitutional law.
+Professor Samuel J. Levine joined the Touro Law Center faculty in 2010 as Professor of Law and Director of the Jewish Law Institute.
+He previously served as Professor of Law at Pepperdine University School of Law, and he has served as the Beznos Distinguished Professor at Michigan State University College of Law.
+He has published two books and more than fifty law review articles and book chapters, and he has lectured throughout the United States on the subjects of legal ethics, Jewish law, criminal law, law and religion, and constitutional law.

-He has served as chair of the AALS Section on Jewish Law and as co-chair of the AALS Section on Law and Religion, and on the Executive Committee on the AALS Sections on Criminal Justice and Professional Responsibility.
-Professor Levine is Chair of the annual Fred C. Zacharias Memorial Prize for Scholarship in Professional Responsibility and serves on the Executive Committee of the Association of Religiously Affiliated Law Schools.
+Professor Levine has served as Chair of the American Association of Law Schools Section on Professional Responsibility, three times as Chair of the AALS Section on Jewish Law, as Co-Chair of the AALS Section on Law and Religion, and on the Executive Committee of the AALS Section on Criminal Justice.
+He is Chair of the annual Fred C. Zacharias Memorial Prize for Scholarship in Professional Responsibility, and he serves on the New York State Bar Association Committee on Professional Ethics.

 Selected Topics in Criminal Justice: Comparing Jewish Law and American Law